Ananda-Das/car-shop-with-react-client/README.md

 # https://react-brand-shop-4bc0a.web.app/

-My Brand Shop project is used for E-Commerce Operation.
-To make this Project I have used React.js with CSS Framwork Tailwind & daiusyui.
-For Authentication I have use Firebase.
+My Brand Shop project is used for E-Commerce Operations.
+To make this Project I have used React.js with CSS Framework Tailwind & daiusyui.
+For Authentication, I have used Firebase.

-In this Project a user can use some functionality.
+In this Project, a user can use some functionality.
 I am describing it Below:

 - A user can see our Brands Shop, About us, FAQ Section;
-- A user can eassily redirect to one page another by using Navbar.
+- A user can easily redirect from one page to another by using Navbar.
-- To see the particular Car Details a user need to login themselvs into our website.
+- To see the particular Car Details a user needs to log themselves to our website.
-- A user can manually register with email, name, photourl & password.
+- A user can manually register with email, name, photo URL & password.
-- After succesfull registration user can login to see the car details & Add to Cart.
+- After successful registration user can log in to see the car details and add to the Cart.
-- After Add to cart user can see their add to cart product in my cart section.
+- After Add to Cart user can see their Add to Cart product in the My Cart section.
-- User can also Login with their exiting google account.
+- User can also log in with their existing Google account.

+# Technology Used

+- HTML
+- CSS
+- Javascript
+- React
+- Tailwind
+- JWT Token
+- Firebase